 The viper’s bowstring hemp, also known as snake plants, is a great filter plant that removes harmful toxins from the air.
 Unlike many plants, the snake plant removes carbon dioxide and releases oxygen.
 It is particularly helpful for individuals with breathing issues or allergies.

 Like the snake plant, spider plants are known to purify and detoxify the air by filtering out airborne pollutants.
 A NASA study revealed that spider plants and snake plants both can destroy 90% of formaldehyde, a potentially carcinogenic chemical, from the air.
 It also absorbs odors and fumes.

 We spend quite a bit of our home life in our bedroom asleep, so it makes sense to fill your room with plants that will benefit our health.
 Many houseplants have been proven to detoxify the air you breathe, eliminating pollutants, chemicals, and harmful microorganisms.
-This not only can improve your overall health, it can help you achieve a more restful sleep.
+This not only can improve your overall health, but it can also help you achieve a night of more restful sleep.